UKCSE15L/cse15l-lab-reports/Lab5.md

 TA (Teaching Assistant): "Yo what is up normal student, I am a totally normal TA or Teaching Assistant, have no fear as it is my duty to help you along the debugging process.
-Looking at the symptom you provided, it appears that there is not a problem in the `grade.sh` script at all."
+Looking at the symptom you provided, it appears that there is not a problem in the `grade.sh` script at all.
+It looks like the error may actually be in the `TestListExamples` class!"